John Calvin

 "Verse 6.
 Let the oppressed go free --— How can any nation pretend to fast or worship God at all, or dare to profess that they believe in the existence of such a Being, while they carry on the slave trade, and traffic in the souls, blood, and bodies, of men!
 O ye most flagitious of knaves, and worst of hypocrites, cast off at once the mask of religion; and deepen not your endless perdition by professing the faith of our Lord Jesus Christ, while ye continue in this traffic!"
 (Adam Clarke Commentary on Isaiah 58:6).

-One of the more repugnant features of the Wilsonite movement are the characters who come out of the woodwork if you should happen to criticize him.
+One of the more alarming features of the Wilsonite movement are the characters who come out of the woodwork if you should happen to criticize him.
 They intersperse their foul-mouthed diatribes explaining that you are an atheistic Communist with defenses of white supremacy, southern nationalism, etc. Who are these people?
 Well, as Mr. Wilson himself explains, they are feds!
 Yep, that's right, the federal government has got nothing better to do than to hire provocateurs to follow Mr. Wilson around in the chat spaces, making him look bad:

 “You can also ascertain that CN is becoming a real thing because of all those FBI and DOJ bro-bots—you know, fake-account feds in MAGA hats doing things like the antisemitic jag.
 You may not know this, but this is a real sign of having arrived.
 You know the kind of thing I am talking about . . .
 'I Heart Doug Wilson, and Hitler had his good points.'
 The only real thing worth debating is which federal agency it was.
 And on those occasions when it really is an alt-right goober, we should learn to think of those guys as the volunteer militia for the federal agencies, helping them in their mission to discredit all responsible resistance.”
 (Doug Wilson, Blog & Mablog, 'Live Not by Lies. . .At Least Not Lots of Them,' September 4, 2023).